KrishnaBellamkonda/text-summarizer/README.md

 * 2) Run `$ node index.js`
 * 3) The application will be hosted on localhost:5000

+### Functionality
+* The Tensorflow/serving image serves the tensorflow model (whose building will be posted in another repository) at the REST port (8501)
+* The Nodejs Express application build a server which takes in the article to be summarized at '/summarize.html'
+* On hitting the 'Summarize' button, the python scripts in the backend run the preprocessing steps to convert the input into a format that the A.I model can understand.
+This preprocessed string is then saved.
+* The Express application then uses this preprocessed string to send a post request to the A.I model hosted at port 8501 and receives predictions.
+* The Express application then uses these predictions to produce an extractive summarization of the given input.
+* This summary is then posted onto '/summary.html' page.

+### Technology Used
+* JavaScript
+  - Nodejs
+  - Express
+  - Child process
+  - Ejs
+  - Server side rendering
+* Python
+  - numpy
+  - nltk
+  - TensorFlow
+  - bert uncased model
+  - custom A.I model building
+* Docker
+  - TensorFlow/serving
+  - Keras A.I model hosting

 ### AI in action

 * The Guardian article given in the [Sources section](#sources) has been put into the system.